AlphaGit/alphas-manifesto-blog/_posts/2020/2020-02-15-algorithms-and-transhumanish.md

 excerpt_separator: <!--more-->
 title: Algorithms, transhumanism and futurism
 categories:
   - Technology
 tags:
   - Technology
   - futurism
   - transhumanism
   - algorithms
   - Kurzweil
   - books
 subtitle: Chicken soup for the rational progress
+description: >-
+  Discover how everyday decisions can be optimized with computer science techniques, as explained in "Algorithms to live by" by Brian Christian and Tom Griffiths.
+Learn how to maximize success and minimize cost in our daily lives.
 ---

 I'm halfway through reading _Algorithms to live by_, by Brian Christian and Tom Griffiths.
 The book is really good -- but this is not a review about the book.
 Rather, a thought that came to my mind while reading it.